one-chain-labs/onechain/examples/move/transfer-to-object/README.md

 - An easy way of dynamically adding, removing, and enforcing permissions on who can withdraw payments.
-- Payments can still be made using the `identified_payment::make_payment` function that uses `sui::transfer::transfer` under the hood, so payments can happen in parallel across all restaurant locations without needing to be sequenced against the shared `Register` object.
+- Payments can still be made using the `identified_payment::make_payment` function that uses `one::transfer::transfer` under the hood, so payments can happen in parallel across all restaurant locations without needing to be sequenced against the shared `Register` object.